 The Sounds of Life (2022)

 The natural world teems with remarkable conversations, many beyond human hearing range.
 Scientists are using groundbreaking digital technologies to uncover these astonishing sounds, revealing vibrant communication among our fellow creatures across the Tree of Life.
 At once meditative and scientific, The Sounds of Life shares fascinating and surprising stories of nonhuman sound, interweaving insights from technological innovation and traditional knowledge.
 We meet scientists using sound to protect and regenerate endangered species from the Great Barrier Reef to the Arctic and the Amazon.
 We discover the shocking impacts of noise pollution on both animals and plants.
 We learn how artificial intelligence can decode nonhuman sounds, and meet the researchers building dictionaries in East African Elephant and Sperm Whalish.
 At the frontiers of innovation, we explore digitally mediated dialogues with bats and honeybees.
 Technology often distracts us from nature, but what if it could reconnect us instead?
 The Sounds of Life offers hope for environmental conservation and affirms humanity’s relationship with nature in the digital age.
 After learning about the unsuspected wonders of nature’s sounds, we will never see walks outdoors in the same way again.
-Visit the Princeton University Press website for more info: https://press.princeton.edu/books/hardcover/9780691206288/the-sounds-of-life
+To learn more, visit the Princeton University Press website, here Order on Bookshop.org Listen on Audible Listen on Libro.fm

 Water Teachings (2020)